AMS 303 GRAPH THEORY

 Course Texts:Introduction to Graph Theory, Fifth Edition,

-by R. Wilson, customized for Stony Brook, and
+by R. Wilson, customized for Stony Brook (for students with Wilson's 4th edition, see conversion of HW problems), and

 Applied Combinatorics, Sixth Edition, by A.Tucker, John Wiley & Sons.

-Homework: Assigned weekly or bi-weekly and submitted in class (15% of grades); graded out of 5 points max;
+Homework: Assigned weekly or bi-weekly and submitted through Blackboard.

 Americans with Disabilities Act: If you have a physical,